grammyjs/website/STYLE.md

 + grammY runner
 ```

+# 2

+Use American English.
+This refers to both spelling and punctuation.
+After all, the source code is written in AmE, too.

 ## 3

 In English, the the headings must be in title case and follow the rules of [AP Stylebook](https://en.wikipedia.org/wiki/Title_case#AP_Stylebook).